Frequently Asked Questions

 What about equipment?

 As the official sponsor of NHYLA, Dick's Sporting Goods has two weekend sales events -- Lacrosse Appreciation -- that offers 20% discounts.
 We have staff on hand to help with selection and fit.
 DATES are TBD.
 2) Our website has an exchange section for used equipment sale or swap.
-3) Most sporting goods stores have a wide selection, as do on-line sites such as Craig’s List.
-Make sure you specify whether you need equipment for a girl or a boy and that safety gear meets current regulations.
+3) Most sporting goods stores have a wide selection, as do on-line social media sites such as Craig’s List or Facebook Marketplace.
+Make sure you specify whether you need equipment for a girl or a boy AND that safety gear meets current regulations.
 Required gear:

 Eye cage Helmet Protective Cup (strap- or shorts-style)